The price conundrum for stock market winners

 Operating margins have been improving in every year bar one since 2009 and Avon Rubber has a long track record of delivering strong returns from the investments it makes in the business.
 It is now capitalising on an opportunity to extend its product range so it can offer more to existing and new customers.

 There is a lot to like about this high quality business, but any interested investor should think hard about whether they want to pay the current rating.
-The market is pricing in a lot of future success today which makes the stock vulnerable to a large correction if Avon Rubber cannot delivered the expected growth.
+The market is pricing in a lot of future success today which makes the stock vulnerable to a large correction if Avon Rubber cannot deliver the expected growth.

 Avon Rubber and Games Workshop are near the top of our list of stocks to buy when the market next goes through a sticky patch.
 We simply cannot justify paying today’s prices.